 Heat is one secret weapon that you must have in your seed-starting arsenal.
 I'll admit that the packaging on the heating mats at the nursery look almost playful and seem like a gimmick.
 After many years of experimenting with bottom heat, I can tell you that this is no joke.
 Heat is huge.

 Keep in mind that not all things benefit from bottom heat, so don't waste your money if you just like to start simple annuals each spring.
 However, you can significantly shorten the time between planting and germination.
 This is especially true for classic vegetables like tomatoes, peppers, and eggplant, as well as some flowers that appreciate it when nights don't get too cool.

 Heat mats are a fabulous addition to your seed-starting kit for this purpose.

-Hydrofarm is the leader in making quality heat mats, and their mats are of high quality yet they remain affordable.
+Hydrofarm is the leader in making quality heat mats, and their mats are of high quality, yet they remain affordable.
 You can find them in various sizes online depending on how many flats you want to heat.
-I've seem other brands around as well and I'm sure they are fine.
+I've seen other brands around as well, and I'm sure they are fine.
 This is really a product that pays for itself after a year or two.

 I'll never start tomatoes and peppers without bottom heat again unless there is a power outage.
 It has made that big of a difference in the quality of the plants.

 A traditional shop light is all you need to offer light to your seedlings, and it will save you money.
 To make a shop light work well, follow these tips: